SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 The following are the main reasons why some sailors have switched to 1/4" Dacron or Dyneema line:

-- Polyester or Dyneema line can live quite happily with this sheave and is easy to replace.
+- Polyester or Dyneema line can live quite happily with this sheave.

-• A single ended SS lift cable must be made to exact length with eyes crimped at both ends before it is installed.
+• LENGTH - A single ended SS lift cable must be made to exact length with eyes crimped at both ends before it is installed.

-• A single ended SS cable must be replaced at a travel lift/crane or other means to lift the hull.
+• REPLACE - A single ended SS cable must be replaced at a travel lift/crane or other means to lift the hull.

 SINGLE ENDED POLYESTER LIFT LINE - Attaching a single ended line to the centerboard is easy and neat if you splice a 2" loop in the end and "choke" it off to the eye strap.
 Stuff the loop half way through the eye, pull the free end of the line through the loop, pull the line tight around the eye and pull the free end up the pedestal with a fish tape or push it up with a stick and you are done.